 What is Health Research Doing?

-Dr. John Remmers of the University of Calgary discovers sleep apnea is caused by a narrowing of the pharynx and creates the CPAP machine, the current world standard of treatment.
+Dr. John Remmers (University of Calgary) discovers that narrowing of the pharyx causes sleep apnea.
+He creates the CPAP machine, the current world standard of treatment.

-University of Calgary’s Dr. Sam Weiss discovers neural stem cells in adult mammal brains.
-This leads to new approaches for brain cell replacement and repair, dispelling false ideas that the brain can’t regenerate.
+Dr. Sam Weiss (University of Calgary) discovers neural stem cells in adult mammal brains.
+This leads to new approaches for brain cell replacement and repair.
+It also dispels false ideas that the brain can’t regenerate.

-Dr. Shapiro from the University of Alberta works with the Islet Transplantation Group to develop The Edmonton Protocol, reducing dependence on insulin in people with type 1 diabetes.
+Dr. Shapiro (University of Alberta) works with the Islet Transplantation Group to develop The Edmonton Protocol.
+This reduces dependence on insulin in people with Type 1 diabetes.

-Researchers create a new technique so people with severe Type 1 diabetes can stop taking insulin for a short time, making treatment safer and more convenient for patients.
+Researchers create a technique so people with severe Type 1 diabetes can stop taking insulin for a short time.
+This makes treatment safer and more convenient for patients.

-A trans-cranial Doppler device shows doctors if an intravenous stroke treatment is working.
+A trans-cranial Doppler device shows doctors if an intravenous stroke treatment works.
 Ultrasound waves determine if arteries are open and how blood is flowing.

 The Zeidler Gastrointestinal Health Centre opens.
 This is Canada’s first clinical facility dedicated to gastroenterology.

-Researchers find a new way to treat E. coli by preventing the bacterium from reaching the kidneys.
+Researchers find a new way to treat E. coli by keeping the bacterium from reaching the kidneys.